Date of Award:

 Basketball players have historically been classified based on one of five positions, namely Point Guards, Shooting Guards, Small Forwards, and Centers.
 While grouping players into these five categories may provide general descriptions of their perceived role, these standard positions fall short of describing players based on their true abilities and performance.
 This MS thesis proposes a method to group players of the National Basketball Association (NBA) from the past 20 seasons into more meaningful and specific player positions.
 We systematically group these players into nine distinct categories, and we draw from a vast array of visualization tools, techniques, and software to view and analyze these new player positions and compare them to the standard roles currently used by the basketball community.
 These visualization tools and methods allow us to view highly complex data with many variables in low-dimensional plots that are both meaningful and interpretable.
 Each season’s nine player positions are then grouped into nine overall positions across the 20-year span and their unique attributes and behaviors will be explored in depth.
 All of the player tables, the individual player position assignments, and many other relevant data tables are assembled and included on a single online repository for public access and use.

 Hedquist, Alexander L., "Redefining NBA Basketball Positions Through Visualization and Mega-Cluster Analysis" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8602.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .